 IE Graduate Program FAQ (Issues, Timeline, Funding, Decisions, & more)

 Applications and all supporting documents must be received on or before the deadlines.
-Any applications received after January 5 for fall admissions and September 1 for spring admissions will not necessarily be considered for admission.

 The Graduate School application fee is $60 (U.S. dollars) for domestic applicants and $75 (U.S. dollars) for international applicants.
 For more information, visit Graduate School Application Fee, Payment, and Waiver.

 The following documents are required to support the application and must be uploaded to the online application.
 Any "extra" documents submitted - but not required - will excluded from the review.
 If you are an international applicant, you must provide original language and English translations for transcripts and diplomas.
 See each link below for more details: